reflectionapp/ai-journal-import-tools/README.md

-# Migrate Your Journal to Reflection, the AI Journal
+# Migrate Your Journal to Reflection AI Journal + Coach (BETA)

-Migrate your journal to Reflection, the AI journal, with tools that convert Day One and other exports into the Reflection CSV format so you can import easily.
+Migrate your journal to [Reflection](https://www.reflection.app), AI journal + coach, with tools that convert Day One and other exports into the Reflection CSV format so you can import easily.

 ## What This Repo Is (and Isn't)

 **What it is:** conversion tools and guides that help you turn journal exports into the Reflection CSV format.

 **What it isn't:** the Reflection product itself.
 Reflection is the destination - an AI-powered journal app.
 This repo is just the migration tooling to get your history in.

+**Beta Note:** Every journal and every export file is different, for that purpose we're considering these docs still in beta.
+If you have suggestions on how to improve or if you notice anything from a specific export file you're using, please let us know.

 ## Quick Start (Export → Convert → Import)